Kayla Vespa

-Kayla Vespa (born April 1, 1997) is a Canadian professional ice hockey player who is a forward for the New York Sirens of the Professional Women's Hockey League (PWHL).
-She has previously played in the Professional Women's Hockey Players Association (PWHPA) and college ice hockey for St. Lawrence University.
+Kayla Vespa (born April 1, 1997) is a Canadian professional ice hockey player who is a forward for the PWHL Hamilton of the Professional Women's Hockey League (PWHL).
+She has previously played with the New York Sirens and in the Professional Women's Hockey Players Association (PWHPA) and college ice hockey for St. Lawrence University.

 Playing career

 College

 After a St. Lawrence University coach scouted 17-year-old Vespa playing for the Stoney Creek Jr. Sabres, she was offered a full scholarship on the spot to play for the Saints.
 Vespa played for St. Lawrence from 2016 to 2020, making 135 appearances.

 Professional

 Vespa began her professional career playing with the Professional Women's Hockey Players Association (PWHPA) in 2020.
 She played in multiple showcases, commuting to be able to play with a team in Toronto.

 When the PWHPA boycott ended and the Professional Women's Hockey League (PWHL) was created, Vespa was drafted by New York 76th overall, in the thirteenth round of the inaugural PWHL draft.
 She signed a one-year contract with the team and scored in the first PWHL game against Toronto, a 4–0 victory.
 For the 2024–25 season, the Sirens signed Vespa to a reserve player contract.
 On June 20, 2025, she signed a one-year standard player contract with the Sirens.

+On June 21, 2026, Vespa signed a two-year standard player agreement with PWHL Hamilton.